lazyguyy/Trigger-Mine/README.md

 ## In case you don't know what this game is about
 Your goal is to reach a certain depth.
 Your equipment is a pickaxe which breaks after a certain amount of hits,
 some gear and cards that buff your character.
-On the way down you will be able to mine ores so you can upgrade your pickaxe, etc.
+On the way down you will be able to collect ores so you can upgrade your pickaxe, etc.

 ## Well at least that is what people will see
 In reality this game will be about ___TRIGGERING A-boy___.
 Now, who is _A-boy_?
 (Spoiler: _A-boy_ is not his real name)